jpham11/upgraded-octo-pancake/README.md

 At the end of the script a function was used to generate and save images.
 Despite adding many things, such as a gradient penalty and extra convolutional layers, the images that came out of the DCGAN did not amount to what was expected of it.
 So using only the dataset from earlier was attempted to train the transfer learning model.

 # Methodology Learning Transfer Model
+The dataset was uploaded to Google Drive to run the script on Google Colab, as for some unexpected reason the results, i.e. the confusion matrix and loss accuracy graph, were having issues with use of multiple versions of CUDA, cuDNN, and Python.
+Multiple instalations were attempted but did not succeed so Google Colab had to be used instead to run the process.